St. Louis, MO

 Home ► Blog ► AstraZeneca’s Farxiga Safety Claims Contradict FDA Findings

 Last month at the American Diabetes Association’s (ADA) 77th Scientific Sessions, AstraZeneca Plc. presented new data supporting the safety and effectiveness of their SLGT-2 inhibitor Farxiga.
-This data is in direct contention with the FDA’s recent findings that led the agency to mandate SLGT-2 inhibitors to carry black-box labels warning consumers of the increased health risks involved with the drugs.
+The data presented about Farxiga safety claims is in direct contention with the FDA’s recent findings that led the agency to mandate SLGT-2 inhibitors to carry black-box labels warning consumers of the increased health risks involved with the drugs.

 AstraZeneca analyzed data pooled from 30 in-house clinical trials of Farxiga and presented the data to the ADA.
 Their safety analysis of these clinical trials found no new safety signals for it.
 Adverse health risks for users were generally similar to patients in the control group, with almost identical risks of lower limb amputation for both groups.

 AstraZeneca also referred to findings from the CVD-REAL study, a real-world evidence analysis of SGLT-2 inhibitor patients that was published in May 2017.
 The multi-country analysis documented the results of more than 30,000 type-2 diabetes patients using Farxiga or similar products.
 Patients using SGLT-2 inhibitors showed a rate of reduction in hospitalization for kidney disease and heart failure as compared to patients using DPP-4 inhibitors.

 Further analysis from CVD-REAL found decreased risks in cardiovascular deaths and hospitalization for heart failure for type-2 diabetes patients using SGLT-2 inhibitors as compared to patients using other type-2 diabetes treatments.

 The range of data from CVD-REAL gives the study’s findings credibility.
 But the safety of Farxiga itself should still be brought to question.